 A bone fracture is essentially a crack within a bone, although there are various types of fractures.
 Pregnant women are at risk for bone fractures due to hormonal changes causing calcium to move from the mother, through the placenta, to the growing fetus.
 This can lead to pregnancy-induced osteoporosis, which is a decrease in the density of the mineral in bone.
 Women also are prone to falling near the end of pregnancy, which also contributes to the fracture risk.

-Based on the fracture type, as well as the location, the healing time, severity, and possible complications of fractures vary considerably.
+Based on the fracture type and location, the healing time, severity, and possible complications vary considerably.
 A simple crack that does not go all the way through the bone is called a greenstick fracture (see image below).
-Such fracture is much more common in bones of young people, especially children, compared with older people.
-A linear fracture is a fracture that running lengthwise along a bone, while a transverse fracture runs directly across the width of the bone.
+Such fractures are much more common in bones of young people, especially children, compared with older people.
+A linear fracture runs lengthwise along a bone, while a transverse fracture runs directly across the width of the bone.
 A fracture also can be oblique, meaning that it runs at an angle across the width of the bone.
 All of these types of fractures are called “non-displaced” fractures, meaning that there is no shifting between bone areas on each side of the crack.

 Another way to classify fractures is based on whether or not they are compound, or “open”, meaning that fractured bone penetrates out through the skin.
 Fractures are also described as being reducible or not.
-A reducible fracture is a fracture whose displaced bone parts can be returned to their correct place and stay in place, without surgery and “hardware”, such as plates and screws to hold the parts in place.
+A reducible fracture is a fracture in which displaced bone parts can be returned to their correct place and stay in place without surgery and “hardware”, such as plates and screws to hold the parts in place.

-Your doctor can diagnose a fracture with an X ray scan.
-Although many people in western society fear ionizing radiation and its effects during pregnancy, simple X ray scans expose you only to very tiny X ray doses.
-There is no danger whatsoever to you or your baby, even during the early period of pregnancy, and even when you have a fracture in the lower spin or hip, requiring X ray scanning directly through the womb pass through the womb.
-On the other hand, there is a real danger if fear of radiation -known as radiophobia- leads you to avoid having a fracture diagnosed.
-If you have a complicated fracture, requiring computed tomography (CT) scanning of the injured site, the X ray dosage is much higher compared with a simple X ray scan, which may possibly put an embryo or fetus at risk.
+Your doctor can diagnose a fracture with an X-ray scan.
+Although many people in western society fear ionizing radiation and its effects during pregnancy, simple X-ray scans expose you only to very tiny X-ray doses.
+There is no danger whatsoever to you or your baby, even during the early period of pregnancy, and even when you have a fracture in the lower spine or hip, requiring X-ray scanning directly through the womb.
+On the other hand, there is a real danger if fear of radiation or radiophobia leads you to avoid having a fracture diagnosed.
+If you have a complicated fracture requiring computed tomography (CT) scanning of the injured site, the X-ray dosage is much higher compared with a simple X-ray scan, which may possibly put an embryo or fetus at risk.
 In such cases, however, the risks connected with a complicated fracture will outweigh the risk from the radiation of CT.

 Stronger pain medications may be needed during and after surgery and during an external reduction (the orthopedic surgeon sets the fracture by manipulating the bone from the outside without surgery).
 The stronger pain relievers are in a group of drugs called opioids (narcotics).
 There is a concern that long-term use of these of opioids can cause birth defects, but research has failed to demonstrate a danger when the drugs are used just for a few days.